 As for taking cannabis regularly for mental health issues, your current mental state will actually dictate that.
 We recommend consulting a professional if you’re planning on taking cannabis as a therapeutic aid in your current condition.

 Just know that as you take it regularly, the more that your mind will get used to it as well.
 There is a huge possibility that your dosage will increase over time if you don’t seek professional help and do counseling together with your cannabis “supplement.”
+The act of processing with a professional what cannabis can reveal to a person in the mind and emotions is an important part to using cannabis for therapy with the benefit of long term change and healing.
+Recreational users using cannabis in an unguided way can miss out on this.

 On an Emotional Level